 Once an appropriate workflow has been designed, users then need an effective way to collate and combine the data produced by the different microscopy techniques.
-Several software tools, such as Atlas 5 from ZEISS and MAPS from FEI, will automatically collect the data from a range of different techniques; for Atlas 5, this can include various forms of light microscopy, X-ray microscopy and electron microscopy.
-They can then produce composite images of a sample by overlaying images produced by the different techniques at different magnifications, as well as overlaying chemical information produced by techniques such as EDS and SIMS.
+Several software tools, such as Atlas 5 and ZEN Connect from ZEISS and MAPS from FEI, will automatically collect the data from a range of different techniques; this can include various forms of light microscopy, X-ray microscopy, electron microscopy and AFM.
+The tools can then produce composite images of a sample by overlaying images produced by the different techniques at different magnifications, as well as overlaying chemical information produced by techniques such as EDS, SIMS and Raman microscopy.
+ZEISS ZEN Connect can even accept images and data from third-party instruments, including photos of samples taken with mobile phones.